|

 we call him today, off in Uganda next week.
 I could be on

-if my instincts are right.
+top of her within the hour, if my instincts are right.
 Yet should I?
 Am I ready to kill

 her?
 Francois was, I am almost certain, 90% homosexual.
 He